imBLISP/VINFEI/README.md

 Available on heroku at https://vinfeii.herokuapp.com/

-**Elegant Ecommerce website catered towards people passionate about digital artworks and supporting artists**
+**Ecommerce website for people passionate about digital artworks and supporting artists**